Ze-Veiga98/Data-Science-Projects/README.md

-# LAYOUT--HTML
+# Introduction
-layout to serves as the basis of elab
+The purpose of this document is to provide an overview of the approach used for predictive analytics to determine the electricity consumption of the Civil Pavilian toor from Instituto Superior Tecnico.